 The broad-ranging research at the University of Gothenburg is innovative, characterised by multidisciplinary cooperation, closely linked to education and stands in close contact with society.
 Our 2700 researchers, teachers and doctoral students span from developmental biology and gender studies to logistics and marine mammals.
 The University’s list of renowned researchers includes Nobel Laureate in Medicine Arvid Carlsson (2000).

 The University of Gothenburg is the first Swedish higher education institution to host scholars within the framework of the Scholars at Risk network.
-The scholars, one from Syria and one from Pakistan, arrived in September and will spend one year in Gothenburg.
-The University of Gothenburg is also going to be the coordinator of the Swedish Scholars at Risk network, starting in 2016.
+The scholars arrived in September and will spend one year in Gothenburg.
+The University of Gothenburg is also since March 2016 the coordinator of the Swedish Scholars at Risk network.

 Academic disciplines and our Researchers.